 The Marionette theatre festival takes place all over Prague in the month of May. www.puppetart.com

-A theater and music festival at the Bohnice psychiatric facility, usually taking place over a weekend in late May. www.meziploty.cz
+A theatre and music festival at the Bohnice psychiatric facility usually taking place over a weekend in late May. www.meziploty.cz

 Czech Beer Festival